Blackman99/v-rap/README.md

 ## Introduction

-A Vue3 implement of the rap video of the author of Vue.js
+A Vue3 lib to help you embed the rap video of the author of Vue.js

 [Preview](https://blackman99.github.io/v-rap/)